Willian-Girao/lunar-transformer-il/README.md

 ### 2. Data Generation :rocket:
 - The expert policy produces 1000 trajectories of `(state, action)` tuples plus the accumulated reward per episode.
-- These rollouts are padded to get fixed-length episodes, stored and later tokenized into sequences for the Transformer.
+- These episodes are padded to get fixed-length episodes, stored and later tokenized into sequences for the Transformer.
 - The normalized accumulated rewards are used to weight the losses during training.

 ### 3. Transformer Training :robot: